aaron9000/F/README.md

 #F
-Functional programming utilities for Unity3D.
+####Functional programming utilities for Unity3D

+##What Is It
-F is a collection of functions that make working with arrays, objects, and dictionaries more seemless.
-Transform data with ease and spend less time converting data between common types.
+F is a handful of utilties that make working with collections, objects, and dictionaries easier.
+Transform data in a declarative way and spend less time converting data between types.
 Write fewer loops and write more lambdas.
-F is inspired by the fantastic `ramda.js`.
+F is inspired by `ramda.js`.

 ##Features
 - Declarative syntax